status-im/status-network-monorepo/status-network-contracts/SECURITY.md

 lock-up duration across multiple lock cycles.
 A vault can theoretically lock for extended periods beyond 4 years total by repeatedly locking for the maximum duration.
 The only practical limitation is the vault's maximum multiplier points (maxMP), which caps the rewards a vault can accumulate regardless of total lock duration.

+### Reward Distributor Misbehavior

+Reward distributors have significant privileges within the system, including the ability to report virtual Karma balances for accounts.
+While the system architecture assumes reward distributors will behave correctly, a malicious or buggy reward distributor could theoretically:

+- Report incorrect virtual Karma balances, violating the critical invariant that virtual Karma must be less than or equal to the reward distributor's actual Karma balance
+- Manipulate reward distribution logic to favor certain accounts
+- Cause denial of service by reverting in critical functions like `rewardsBalanceOfAccount()` or `redeemRewards()`

+To mitigate these risks, **every reward distributor that is added to the system will undergo a thorough audit** before being integrated.
+This ensures that reward distributors implement the expected interfaces correctly, maintain the virtual Karma invariant, follow the system's security assumptions, and do not introduce vulnerabilities that could compromise the integrity of the Karma token or broader reward distribution mechanisms.